Forget FIRE: Why ‘FILE’ Is the Smarter Move for Child-Free DINKs

 Profit and prosper with the best of expert advice - straight to your e-mail.

 Pew Research finds that the share of U.S. adults under 50 without children who say they’re unlikely ever to have kids rose from 37% in 2018 to 47% in 2023, with more than a third citing cost as a major reason.
-Yet the top two reasons were that they "just didn’t want to” and “wanted to focus on other things."
+Yet, the top two reasons were that they "just didn’t want to” and “wanted to focus on other things."

 What exactly is FILE, or child-free retirement planning?

-Retirement is traditionally viewed as an on-off switch: you work full-time, then one day you stop.
+Retirement is traditionally viewed as an on-off switch: You work full-time, then one day you stop.
 Financial planning, in that model, revolves around saving enough to flip that switch safely.

 FILE embraces that preference.
 It treats work as a continuum rather than a finish line, aiming to adjust your intensity, schedule and type of work so you can support more of the life you want now, not decades from now.

-"Living early" may mean earning less for a time or slowing your savings rate, but with the goal of a more balanced life in the years when you’re healthiest and most active.
+"Living early" might mean earning less for a time or slowing your savings rate, but with the goal of a more balanced life in the years when you’re healthiest and most active.
 As Joseph Piszczor, CFP® and founder of Washington Family Wealth, explained, "FILE planning tends to emphasize resilience and optionality over legacy-driven goals."

-The FILE strategy generally involves building a sizeable nest egg and then shifting into a desired role, such as nonprofit work or a long-delayed creative pursuit.
+The FILE strategy generally involves building a sizeable nest egg, then shifting into a desired role, such as nonprofit work or a long-delayed creative pursuit.
 You could say it resembles other planning strategies, such as Barista FIRE or Slow FI.
 That is, building enough wealth up front to create flexibility while continuing to work until retirement at a pace and in a role that feels sustainable and aligned with personal goals.

 How FILE works in practice

 Imagine someone like Jane, a fictional but realistic example of a FILE lifestyle.
 After years of 60-hour workweeks as a Fortune 500 executive, she shifts into a flexible online business.
-She now works about twenty-five hours a week — never before 10 a.m., never on Fridays — and some months she and her partner spend a few weeks living in another state or country.
+She now works about 25 hours a week — never before 10 a.m., never on Fridays — and some months she and her partner spend a few weeks living in another state or country.

 Not having children doesn’t make someone wealthy, but it can remove major lifetime expenses and open flexibility in career choices, travel, where you live and timing of big decisions.
 That can mean the "enough" number — the level of savings needed to reach work-optional status — can appear earlier for child-free households.